 Distress Painted Stripes

-The power sander will remove a lot of paint in very short amount of time.
-If the power sander is a monster and the speed is really fast you will get ugly sand marks like the ones in the photo below.
+The power sander will remove a lot of paint in a very short amount of time.
+If the power sander is a monster and the speed is really fast, you will get ugly sanding marks.
+The vibration of the sander can cause ugly squiggly designs.

 Badly Distressed Paint